cgwalters/min-cloud-agent/README.md

 ultra-small bootstrapping stage that one can use to start other management tools.

-At present, it implements a very small subset of the AWS EC2 metadata API.
+At present, it implements a very small subset of the AWS EC2 metadata API (which is also provided by the OpenStack hypervisor).

 The list of requests implemented is:

- * `/2009-04-04/user-data`: Execute arbitrary script (must start with #!)
+ * `/2009-04-04/user-data`:

+    Execute arbitrary script (must start with #!, e.g. #!/bin/bash).
+The best practice is for this script to be idempotent, but min-cloud-agent will make a best effort to ensure this script runs exactly once when the system is first booted.

+ * `/2009-04-04/meta-data/public-keys/0/openssh-key`:

- * `/2009-04-04/meta-data/public-keys/0/openssh-key`: Provision a single ssh key to the `root` account
+    Provision a single ssh key to the `root` account's `.ssh/authorized_keys` file.
+    If the file already exists, it will not be modified.

 In contrast to cloud-init, the user-data must be an interpreted program; it can not be the YAML cloud-config, have includes, or